10-Q 1 ghld-20230630.htm 10-Q ghld-20230630

 June 30,

-At June 30, 2023 and December 31, 2022, the UPB of mortgage loans serviced totaled $82.0 billion and $78.9 billion, respectively.
-Conforming conventional loans serviced by the Company are sold to the Federal National Mortgage Association ("FNMA" or "Fannie Mae") or the Federal Home Loan Mortgage Corporation ("FHLMC" or "Freddie Mac") programs on a nonrecourse basis, whereby foreclosure losses are generally the responsibility of FNMA and FHLMC and not the Company.
-Similarly, certain loans serviced by the Company are secured through GNMA programs, whereby the Company is insured against loss by the Federal Housing Association ("FHA") or partially guaranteed against loss by the Department of Veterans Affairs ("VA").
+At June 30, 2024 and December 31, 2023, the UPB of mortgage loans serviced for others totaled $89.1 billion and $85.0 billion, respectively, including loans subserviced by third-parties of $1.6 billion at June 30, 2024.
+Conforming conventional loans serviced by the Company are sold to FNMA or FHLMC programs on a nonrecourse basis, whereby foreclosure losses are generally the responsibility of FNMA and FHLMC and not the Company.
+Similarly, certain loans serviced by the Company are secured through GNMA programs, whereby the Company is insured against loss by the FHA or partially guaranteed against loss by the VA.

 The key assumptions used to estimate the fair value of MSRs are prepayment speeds, the discount rate and costs to service.
 Increases in prepayment speeds generally have an adverse effect on the value of MSRs as the underlying loans prepay faster.
 In a declining interest rate environment, the fair value of MSRs generally decreases as prepayments increase and therefore, the estimated life of the MSRs and related cash flows decrease.
 Decreases in prepayment speeds generally have a positive effect on the value of MSRs as the underlying loans prepay less frequently.
 In a rising interest rate environment, the fair value of MSRs generally increases as prepayments decrease and therefore, the estimated life of the MSRs and related cash flows increase.
 Increases in the discount rate generally have an adverse effect on the value of the MSRs.
 The discount rate is risk adjusted for key factors such as uncertainty in the mortgage banking industry due to its reliance on external influences (interest rates, regulatory changes, etc.), premium for market liquidity, and credit risk.
 A higher discount rate would indicate higher uncertainty of the future cash flows.
 Conversely, decreases in the discount rate generally have a positive effect on the value of the MSRs.
 Increases in the costs to service generally have an adverse effect on the value of the MSRs as an increase in costs to service would reduce the Company’s future net cash inflows from servicing a loan.
 Conversely, decreases in the costs to service generally have a positive effect on the value of the MSRs.
 MSR uncertainties are hypothetical and do not always have a direct correlation with each assumption.
 Changes in one assumption may result in changes to another assumption, which might magnify or counteract the uncertainties.